Puuhonua o Honaunau National Historical Park, Photo by Alexander Rabb

 Hawaii Volcanoes National Park has 150 miles of trails.
 Along the way you’ll hike past lava flow and steam vents, travel through a cave-like lava tube, and make your way through tropical forest to Kilauea’s summit caldera.
 For more information and maps stop by the Kīlauea Visitor Center between 7:45 am and 5:00 pm every day.

 Puuhonua o Honaunau National Historical Park: In ancient Hawaii if you broke a sacred law, the kapu, you were sentenced to death.
 However, if you could out run your pursuers and make it to the puuhonua you could be absolved of your crimes.
 Once you reached the puuhonua, a place of refuge, you could go through a purification ceremony that would allow you to once again return home.

 Today, the Puuhonau o Honaunau in south Kona is a 180-acre national historic park and the most famous puuhonau in Hawaii.
 Every year over 350,000 people come to see this archaeological site and explore the Great Wall, sacred temples, and fierce kii (wooden statues of gods).
 The Visitor Center is open daily from 8:30 am to 4:30 pm.

-We hope these recipe ideas bring happiness to you and your family.
-If you’d like information about our Big Island real estate listings, please get in touch with us at MacArthur Sotheby’s International Realty.
+If you would like more information about visiting the Big Island or details about one of our luxury real estate listings, please get in touch with us at MacArthur Sotheby’s International Realty.